Frequently Asked Questions

 - Customized agency outreach

 On June 18, 2010 the Office of the President issued an Executive Memorandum directing agencies to check a series of data sources prior to issuing a payment or award.
 Additionally, the memo called for the creation of a single point of entry to access these databases.
 The U.S. Department of the Treasury was directed by the Office of Management and Budget to take the lead in developing the single point of entry, or DNP.
+The Payment Integrity Information Act of 2019 (PIIA) is the current legislation that governs DNP.

 Simply stated, the overall goal for the DNP initiative is two-fold: to help agencies achieve the Administration's goal of reducing improper payments while safeguarding the privacy of individuals.